obervinov/users-package/README.md

 ### User Access Check

 The `user_access_check` method is the main entry point for authentication, authorization, and request rate limit verification.
-It returns a dictionary containing information about access, permissions, and rate limits if applicable.
+It is used to control the request rate (limits) for a specific user.

 - **Arguments:**
   - `user_id (str)`: Required user ID.